Next: Command-Line Arguments, Up: Tutorial [Index]

 You must import exactly the packages you need.
 A program will not compile if there are missing imports or if there are unnecessary ones.
 This strict requirement prevents references to unused packages from accumulating as programs evolve.

-declarations must follow the package
+The import declarations must follow the package declaration.
+After that, a

 program consists of the declarations of functions, variables, constants, and

-types (introduced by the keywords func
+types (introduced by the keywords func, var, const, and type); for the

 most part, the order of declarations does not matter.
 This program is about as